Elda-dev/Jack-the-Ripper/README.md

 # Jack the Ripper

-This is a simple database-driven audio downloader designed to work with a Jellyfin media server.
+Who knew sailing the seven seas would come with this level of privacy and comfort?
+Jack the Music Man is a simple database-driven audio downloader designed to work with a Jellyfin media server.

 To run it, you will need the following dependancies:

-- `discogs_client`
+- `musicbrainzngs`
 - `pytube`
 - `eye3d`
 - `moviepy`